How to Mount Scope on AR 15: Step-by-Step Guide for Accuracy

 Frequently Asked Questions

-What Is The Best Type Of Mount For An Ar-15 Scope?
+What Is The Best Type Of Mount For An AR-15 Scope?

 A one-piece cantilever mount is usually the best for AR-15 rifles.
 It provides strong support, correct height, and forward offset for proper eye relief.
 Two-piece rings work, but alignment is more difficult.